dwflows/ark/README.md

 #### Recommended Usage

-First run
+*First run*
 `docker run -it -p 7778:7778 -p 7778:7778/udp -p 27015:27015 -p 27015:27015/udp -p 32330:32330 -e SESSIONNAME=myserver -e ADMINPASSWORD="mypasswordadmin" -e AUTOUPDATE=120 -e AUTOBACKUP=60 -e WARNMINUTE=30 -v /my/path/to/ark:/ark --name ark turzam/ark`

-Wait for ark to be downloaded installed and launched, then Ctrl+C to stop the server.
+*Wait for ark to be downloaded installed and launched, then Ctrl+C to stop the server.*
 * Edit /my/path/to/ark/GameUserSetting.ini and Game.ini
 * Edit /my/path/to/ark/arkserver.cfg to add mods and configure warning time.

-Add auto update every day and autobackup by editing /my/path/to/ark/crontab with this lines :
+*Add auto update every day and autobackup by editing /my/path/to/ark/crontab with this lines:*
 `0 0 * * * arkmanager update --warn --update-mods >> /ark/log/crontab.log 2>&1
 0 0 * * * arkmanager backup >> /ark/log/crontab.log 2>&1`

-Then run:
+*Then run:*
 `docker start ark`

-Check your server with:
+*Check your server with:*
 `docker exec ark arkmanager status`

 ### Variables

 SESSIONNAME
-Name of your ark server (default : "Ark Docker")
+* Name of your ark server (default : "Ark Docker") SERVERMAP

-SERVERMAP
-Map of your ark server (default : "TheIsland")
+* Map of your ark server (default : "TheIsland") SERVERPASSWORD

-SERVERPASSWORD
-Password of your ark server (default : "")
+* Password of your ark server (default : "")
 ADMINPASSWORD
-Admin password of your ark server (default : "adminpassword")
+* Admin password of your ark server (default : "adminpassword") SERVERPORT

-SERVERPORT
-Ark server port (can't rebind with docker, it doesn't work) (default : 27015)
+* Ark server port (can't rebind with docker, it doesn't work) (default : 27015) STEAMPORT

-STEAMPORT
-Steam server port (can't rebind with docker, it doesn't work) (default : 7778)
+* Steam server port (can't rebind with docker, it doesn't work) (default : 7778) BACKUPONSTART

-BACKUPONSTART
-1 : Backup the server when the container is started.
+* 1 : Backup the server when the container is started.
 0: no backup (default : 1)
 UPDATEPONSTART
-1 : Update the server when the container is started.
+* 1 : Update the server when the container is started.
 0: no update (default : 1)
 BACKUPONSTOP
-1 : Backup the server when the container is stopped.
+* 1 : Backup the server when the container is stopped.
 0: no backup (default : 0)
 WARNONSTOP
-1 : Warn the players before the container is stopped.
+* 1 : Warn the players before the container is stopped.
 0: no warning (default : 0)
 TZ
-Time Zone : Set the container timezone (for crontab).
+* Time Zone : Set the container timezone (for crontab).
 (You can get your timezone posix format with the command tzselect.
 For example, France is "Europe/Paris").
 UID
-UID of the user used.
+* UID of the user used.
 Owner of the volume /ark
 GID
-GID of the user used.
+* GID of the user used.
 Owner of the volume /ark

 ### Volumes
-/ark : Working directory :
+* /ark : Working directory :
-/ark/server : Server files and data.
+* /ark/server : Server files and data.
-/ark/log : logs
+* /ark/log : logs
-/ark/backup : backups
+* /ark/backup : backups
-/ark/arkmanager.cfg : config file for Ark Server Tools
+* /ark/arkmanager.cfg : config file for Ark Server Tools
-/ark/crontab : crontab config file
+* /ark/crontab : crontab config file
-/ark/Game.ini : ark game.ini config file
+* /ark/Game.ini : ark game.ini config file
-/ark/GameUserSetting.ini : ark gameusersetting.ini config file
+* /ark/GameUserSetting.ini : ark gameusersetting.ini config file
-/ark/template : Default config files
+* /ark/template : Default config files
-/ark/template/arkmanager.cfg : default config file for Ark Server Tools
+* /ark/template/arkmanager.cfg : default config file for Ark Server Tools
-/ark/template/crontab : default config file for crontab
+* /ark/template/crontab : default config file for crontab
-/ark/staging : default directory if you use the --downloadonly option when updating.
+* /ark/staging : default directory if you use the --downloadonly option when updating.

 ### Expose
-Port : STEAMPORT : Steam port (default: 7778)
+* Port : STEAMPORT : Steam port (default: 7778)
-Port : SERVERPORT : server port (default: 27015)
+* Port : SERVERPORT : server port (default: 27015)
-Port : 32330 : rcon port
+* Port : 32330 : rcon port